Well-maintained Idaho home prepared for pest free year-round protection

 Pro Tip

-Do a thorough exclusion inspection twice yearly: once in spring before pest season peaks, and once in fall before overwintering pests seek shelter.
+Do a thorough exclusion walk twice a year.
+Once in spring before pest season peaks, and once in fall before overwintering pests look for shelter.

-• Seal foundation gaps - Inspect the entire perimeter where foundation meets siding.
+• Seal foundation gaps.
+Walk the full perimeter where the foundation meets siding.

-• Weatherstrip doors - All exterior doors, including garage doors.
-Replace worn sweeps and weatherstripping annually.
+• Weatherstrip doors.
+All exterior doors, including the garage.
+Replace worn sweeps and stripping every year.

-• Caulk windows - Both interior and exterior frames.
-Check annually and touch up as needed.
+• Caulk windows.
+Both interior and exterior frames.
+Check yearly and touch up where it's cracked.

-• Seal utility penetrations - Every pipe, wire, and cable entering your home creates a potential entry point.
+• Seal utility penetrations.
+Every pipe, wire, and cable coming into the house is a potential entry point.

-• Address roof vulnerabilities - Damaged soffits, gaps around roof vents, and areas where different roof sections meet.
+• Address roof vulnerabilities.
+Damaged soffits, gaps around roof vents, and spots where different roof sections meet.

-• Check garage connections - The garage-to-house door and any penetrations are often overlooked.
+• Check garage connections.
+The garage-to-house door and any penetrations get overlooked all the time.

 Sanitation Practices That Prevent Pests

-• Store food properly - All pantry items in sealed containers.
-Do not leave food exposed.
+• Store food properly.
+All pantry items in sealed containers.
+Don't leave food sitting out.

-• Clean daily - Wipe counters, sweep floors, and do not leave dirty dishes overnight.
+• Clean daily.
+Wipe counters, sweep floors, and don't leave dirty dishes in the sink overnight.

-• Address pet food - Do not leave pet bowls out 24/7.
+• Address pet food.
+Don't leave pet bowls out 24/7.
 Store kibble in sealed containers.

-• Fix water sources - Repair all leaks.
-Do not let water stand in sinks, tubs, or drains.
+• Fix water sources.
+Repair every leak.
+Don't let water sit in sinks, tubs, or drains.

-• Clean appliances - Crumbs under toasters, grease behind stoves, and spills under refrigerators attract pests.
+• Clean appliances.
+Crumbs under toasters, grease behind stoves, and spills under refrigerators all attract pests.

-• Handle recyclables - Rinse containers before storing.
-Take out recycling regularly.
+• Handle recyclables.
+Rinse containers before storing.
+Take recycling out on a real schedule.

 Seasonal Pest Prevention Calendar